 Long a “bridge state” with rail and highway freight passing through between West Coast ports and markets to the east, Arizona is a rapidly growing destination in itself, with the combined Phoenix and Tucson markets of 2030 on pace to equal or exceed the current scale of greater Los Angeles.
 The state is looking to railroads to accommodate massive increases in freight transportation demand, and all Arizonans stand to benefit from railroads’ ability to deliver goods safely and efficiently while also saving on fuel and reducing carbon emissions.

-Arizona's 12 freight railroads operate over 1,820 miles of track and employ 2,825 in the Grand Canyon State.* It would have taken approximately 7.2 million additional truckloads to move the 129 million tons of freight that moved by rail in Arizona in 2017.
-Intermodal and nonmetallic minerals comprise the majority of freight rail shipments beginning in Arizona.
+Arizona's 11 freight railroads operate over 1,759 miles of track and employ 2,837 in the Grand Canyon State.* It would have taken approximately 7.3 million additional truckloads to move the 131.6 million tons of freight that moved by rail in Arizona in 2019.
+Intermodal and metallic ores comprise the majority of freight rail shipments beginning in Arizona.
 Coal is the largest rail import to the state.